How to invest in IBEX 35 index funds in 2023

 Step 2.
 Decide how to buy IBEX 35

-This boils down to choosing between an IBEX 35 ETF or CFD.
+This boils down to choosing between an IBEX 35 ETF or buying the stocks in the index manually.
 ETFs are generally better suited to investors who want to passively track the IBEX 35’s performance.
-CFDs offer a greater range of trading options: you can use leverage, short the index, or buy and sell it outside of trading hours.
+Individual stocks offer a greater range of trading options and flexibility.

 Step 3.
 Invest in the IBEX 35